Written by Lucy Billington

 Living and working in another country allowed me to experience new cultures and beliefs, consequently, the greatest benefit of all was the brand-new sense of self I discovered over the two months.
 What made this experience even more unique was being able to develop this self-concept clarity with other like-minded young professionals.

 My accommodation was fantastic!
 It was easy to commute around the city and to work given the metro stations were close by.
 Living in a typical modern Shanghai complex really gave an authentic community feel.
-I got to know my neighbors and there were many bars, restaurants and malls within walking distance.
+I got to know my neighbours and there were many bars, restaurants and malls within walking distance.

 Everything about China fascinated me; the intricate Chinese symbols on street and road signs, the weird and wonderful foods, the streets, the super-efficient public transport, the language (so much so that I enrolled onto a Mandarin course when I returned), the list goes on.
 If I could do it all over again I would definitely keep a diary, so much happens in two months and after a few weeks returning to normality in your home country it can be difficult to remember everything that happened.
-Good or bad, diary entries are a good way of reflecting on ways to improve for the future or recognizing any achievements you might have forgotten.
+Good or bad, diary entries are a good way of reflecting on ways to improve for the future or recognising any achievements you might have forgotten.
 Whether it be personally or professionally, they can be good fun to read back years later.

 For anyone thinking of working abroad for any given period, my advice is to fully embrace this incredible opportunity and realize how truly fortunate you are.
 If you want to grow, personally and professionally, while making global connections, then immersing yourself into a different culture, country and working environment will definitely allow for this.